bastler2/PegasusMetaCreator/README.md

 I wanted it to be able to dynamically adding properties and automatically fill properties by regex matching the file path

+Known bug:
-Known bug: when importing properties which fieldType is textbox-L or textbox-XL, and they are populated over multiple lines, it only reads the first line.
+  1.when importing properties which fieldType is textbox-L or textbox-XL, and they are populated over multiple lines, it only reads the first line.
+  2.undercores (_) wont be shown in the ui

 How to use it(without having to change the "default program folder path" variable in the configurations tab):
   1. Download the latest release here: